DumindUdara/Streaming-app_using-OOP/README.md

 #### Encapsulation

-Encapsulation in Java is a process of wrapping code and data together into a single unit, for example, a capsule which is mixed of several medicines
+Encapsulation in Java is a process of wrapping code and data together into a single unit, for example, a capsule which is mixed of several medicines.

 #### Inheritance